 - foster strong and rich interactions between families, school and the community, promoting the importance of cultural knowledge and identity in the development of resilience. - maximise potential in literacy and numeracy, attendance, engagement, leadership, SACE completion and post school options. - actively involve every ATSI child by empowering them in their learning through an effective and regular cycle of planning, review and reflection.

 The team supports students & families via:

 - Case management

 - Performance reporting

 - Academic recovery and enhancement

 - Literacy and numeracy improvement planning

-- Individual learning plans
+- One Child One Plan

 - Attendance tracking

-- School and Community Partnership
+- Reconciliation Action Plan

 - Specialised programs

+- Sista Girlz Circle

+- Clontarf Academy

 Programs available include: